 You are invited to participate in lectures, community worship, and other events taking place within the Divinity School or Duke University.
 Special arrangements can be made for you to audit courses or meet privately with Divinity School faculty.

 Continuing Education Units

-Four nights of accommodations at the Homewood Suites in Durham are included in the program cost.
+Four nights of accommodations for the regular sessions and six nights of accommodations for the special sessions at the Homewood Suites in Durham are included in the program cost.
 Additional nights are available, should you wish to extend your stay.

 Enjoy full borrowing privileges at any of Duke’s libraries.

 Enjoy access to Duke’s Wilson Recreation Center, including fitness classes, swimming pool, and more, using your DukeCard stipend.

 Receive complementary access to parking, enabling you to visit Duke on your schedule.